Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs

-In this paper, we focus on the interleaving distance for mapper graphs.
-This construction arises from a discretization of the interleaving for Reeb graphs \cite{deSilva2016}, which in turn came from a translation of this distance for algebraic topological data analysis representations \cite{Chazal2009, bubenik2015metrics, deSilva2017theory} to graph objects.
-However, as with nearly all of the available metrics, it is NP-hard to compute in general \cite{bjerkevik2017computational, bubenik2015metrics}.
 In this paper, we use the framework given in \cite{chambers2023bounding} to bound the interleaving distance.
-Formally, we encode our mapper inputs as cosheaves (see e.g.~\cite{curry2013sheaves, riehl2017category}) of the form $F: \Open(\cU) \rightarrow \Set$ for a given cover $\cU$.
-We can define a thickening operation on the elements of $\Open(\cU)$, which amounts to a discretized version of thickening of open intervals in $\R$, and then define the smoothing of a functor $F^n$ by post composing with this thickening operation.
-Then an $n$-interleaving is a pair of natural transformations $\phi:F \to G^n$ and $\psi:G \to F^n$ which commute with each other up to this thickening operation.
+Formally, we encode our mapper inputs as cosheaves (see e.g.~\cite{curry2013sheaves, riehl2017category}) of the form $F\colon \Open(\cU) \rightarrow \Set$ for a given cover $\cU$.
+We can define a thickening operation on the elements of $\Open(\cU)$, which amounts to a discretized version of thickening of open intervals in $\R$, and then define the smoothing of a functor $F^n$ by post-composing with this thickening operation.
+Then an $n$-interleaving is a pair of natural transformations $\phi\colon F \to G^n$ and $\psi\colon G \to F^n$ that commute with each other up to this thickening operation.
 The interleaving distance $d_I(F,G)$ is given by the minimum $n$ for which such an interleaving can be found.